justinethier/husk-scheme/docs/Continuations.markdown

 As the code above loops over the list of numbers, it finds a negative number and calls into the `return` continuation.
 Execution immediately jumps back to where `call-with-current-continuation` left off, and the whole construct evaluates to `-3`.

-Scheme continuations are first-class objects, which means they can be assigned to variables, passed to functions, etc, just like any other data type.
-To give you an idea how this might be useful, here is a quick example from [Phillip Wright - Tech](http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/):
+In addition, continuations are first-class objects, which means they can be assigned to variables, passed to functions, etc, just like any other data type.
+[Phillip Wright](http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/) wrote an excellent article about this in which he presented the following code snippet:

     > (define handle #f)
     > (+ 2 (call/cc (lambda (k) (set! handle k) 2)))